Suits By Creditors

 When a creditor is owed money from an estate, it is generally necessary for them to file a “Claim” against the estate, detailing the amount of the debt and how the debt arose.
 For instance, in the example above, each of the credit card companies to whom D owed a debt would file a claim with the Executor of D’s estate providing a list of the amounts owed.

-Once the executor receives the Claim, he/she must either approve or deny the claim.
-If denied, the creditor must file suit against the executor if he wants to pursue payment of the claim from the Estate.
+Once the executor receives the claim, they must either approve or deny the claim.
+If denied, the creditor must file suit against the executor if they want to pursue payment of the claim from the estate.
 In a dependent probate administration, the process related to filing claims and filing suit on denied claims is very tricky.
-In many cases, unknowing creditors fail to follow the procedure in the Probate Code and end up having their Claims barred.
+In many cases, unknowing creditors fail to follow the procedure in the Probate Code and end up having their claims barred.

 In today’s society where people live on their credit cards, the number of claims filed by credit cards in each estate has increased dramatically in the last few years.
 However, many of these credit card companies do not fully understand the Texas laws related to pursuing their claims.
 In the vast number of cases, these credit card companies end up losing their claims simply because they do not know how to pursue them correctly.

 Inasmuch as creditors’ claims arise in the vast majority of probate and guardianship cases, executors and guardians need to receive competent advice as to the proper method handling such claims.
 Likewise, they need proper advice related to lawsuits filed as a result of these Claims.
-The attorneys at Ford+Bergner LLP work with these issues on a regular basis and will be glad to assist you if you are facing these issues.
+The attorneys at Ford + Bergner LLP work with these issues on a regular basis and will be glad to assist you if you are facing these issues.
+Call us at 713-352-0937 or send an email for help now.